Corporate Governance

 Compliance statement

 This Corporate Governance Report is structured against the ten focal areas of the QCA Code, as set out below.
-The board is of the view that, through disclosure on this websites and in the Annual Report and Accounts, the Group complies with all applicable provisions of the QCA Code, with the exception of Principle 7 in respect of the evaluation of board performance.
-This is due to the Group having only been listed as a public limited company in mid-2021.
+The board is of the view that, through disclosure on both websites and in this Annual Report and Accounts, the Group complies with all applicable provisions of the QCA Code.

 Governance structure